Reputation: Online

+Online reputation plays a crucial role in online communities where trust is a key factor.
+Platforms such as eBay implement customer feedback systems to publicly rate users, while Amazon.com employs a similar review system to assess seller credibility.
+Additionally, establishing and maintaining a strong reputation serves as a significant motivator for individuals to actively engage in online communities.

 Individuals employ monitoring to ensure that they keep up with their online reputation.
 Given the number of sites on the Internet, it is impossible to manually monitor the entire web for pages that may affect one's online reputation.
-Free tools such as Google Alerts can be used to keep track online reputations on a small scale, while larger businesses and clients may use more powerful analytics to monitor online interactions and mentions.
+Free tools such as Google Alerts can be used to keep track of online reputations on a small scale, while larger businesses and clients may use more powerful analytics to monitor online interactions and mentions.

 Paid tools for online reputation management focus on either brand protection or online reputation.
 These tools track mentions of a brand or product on the Internet, on Facebook, Twitter, blogs, and other social networking sites and websites.

-Online reputation can be evaluated by how well it is being managed.
-This form of reputation is usually called web or digital reputation to distinguish it from the online reputation.
+Online reputation is determined by how effectively it is managed.
+The term digital reputation (or web reputation) is used to emphasize its broader scope, as it extends beyond online interactions to influence an individual's or company's overall public perception.
+It is important to distinguish online reputation from a company's digital identity, which refers specifically to its online presence and branding.
 Indeed, digital or web reputation does not concern the virtual online reputation only, but the whole real reputation of a person or a company as it is affected by the Internet.
-Online reputation furthermore should not be confused with a company's digital identity.
+Online reputation, furthermore, should not be confused with a company's digital identity.